 - Press FINISH – machine says “Thank you and goodbye”

 Council cannot issue receipts for water purchased from the water filling stations.
 Please use your itemised credit card statements for tax purposes.

 If your pre-authorisation is declined, it may be because there are insufficient funds available on your card.
 Try again with a lower value.

 If your card is declined again, please contact your card issuer.

 Note: Your credit/debit card will be pre-authorised for the $ value you select.
 Once you have completed the transaction, you will only be charged for the water you have taken (minimum charge – $1.00)

-Operators intending to transport water for domestic use must obtain a license under the Food Act 2006 - refer to the Queensland Health website.
+Operators intending to transport drinking water for for re-sale must obtain a license under the Food Act 2006 – refer to the Queensland Health website.
 Operators must also provide the license number and details to Redland City Council Customer Service.